bet4a/d3wiki/Selections.md

 <a name="remove" href="Selections#wiki-remove">#</a> selection.<b>remove</b>()

 Removes the elements in the current selection from the current document.
-Generally speaking, you should stop using selections once you've removed them, because there's not currently a way to add them back to the document.
-(See the append and insert operators above for details.)
+Returns the current selection (the same elements that were removed) which are now “off-screen”, detached from the DOM.
+Note that there is not currently a dedicated API to add removed elements back to the document; however, you can pass a function to selection.each or selection.select to re-add elements.

 ### Data